We are mission-driven, student-centric

 Founded by educators nearly 40 years ago, Northwest Evaluation Association™ (NWEA™) is a global not-for-profit educational services organization known for our flagship interim assessment, Measures of Academic Progress® (MAP®).
 More than 7,400 partners in U.S. schools, districts, education agencies, and international schools trust us to offer pre-kindergarten through grade 12 assessments that accurately measure student growth and learning needs, professional development that fosters educators’ ability to accelerate student learning, and research that supports assessment validity and data interpretation.

+As a not-for-profit organization, we continue to honor our founders’ spirit and their collaborative approach to improving teaching and learning.
 Our mission, Partnering to help all kids learn®, informs all aspects of our work.

 In addition to our founders, we’d like to acknowledge Susan Smoyer, Ron Houser, and Gage Kingsbury for helping to pioneer computer adaptive testing; thanks also to John Barber, for his foresight into how accurate data could inform instruction

 NWEA founders Allan Olson (left) and George Ingebo